 The hilly region falls between the Himalayan and the Terai region.
-Constituting mainly of the Mahabharat, Siwalik and Chure ranges, the region is divided into 39 districts, and spreads over 68 percent of the total land mass.
-The altitude ranges between 600 to 3500 meters.
+Constituting mainly of the Mahabharat, Siwalik and Chure ranges, the region is divided into 39 districts, and spreads over 68 percent of the total landmass.
+The altitude ranges from 600 to 3500 meters.
 Because of ideal temperature and climate, the region sees a large concentration of flora and is home to many exotic animals including spotted leopard, barking deer, Himalayan black bear, and many other species.
 Brahmin, Chhetri, Newar, Rai, Limbu, Gurung, and many other ethnic groups reside in the region.

 The Terai or the plains cover 17 percent of the area of Nepal and is the most populated region.
 It is the industrial and agriculture center of the country.
 Because of the fertile lands, many people are engaged in agriculture.
 Terai is known as the granary store of Nepal due to its plain terrace.